Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Chakra: +(2+X/4)
  - Speed: +Y

 Effects:  This can be added onto any damage-dealing Jiton Ninjutsu; X is the Gallons of Sand utilized in the Jutsu, while Y is the Rank of the Jutsu it is used with.
-In addition to the attack’s normal damage and effects, anyone hit by the technique also takes a (1 +Y) Immobility Penalty, though in doing so you ‘use up’ the gallons of sand the jutsu required which stick to, and slow down, the movement of those affected.
+In addition to the attack’s normal damage and effects, anyone hit by the technique also takes a (1 + Y) Immobility Penalty, though in doing so you ‘use up’ the gallons of sand the jutsu required which stick to, and slow down, the movement of those affected.

 Against someone already suffering from an Immobility Penalty caused by Sand Coffin you stack the Immobility Penalty as a single status (unlike normal), but the amount is reduced to Y, rather than (1+Y).
 Thus if you used a Jiton Earthworm Sabaku Kyu, it would initially apply a -2 Immobility Penalty; if hit again while still suffering from Sabaku Kyu’s Immobility Penalty, repeated applications would only increase the Immobility Penalty by 1.

 Once the Sand is no longer applying a penalty to someone, it is added back to the battlefield for use.

-If used with a Jutsu which already applies an Immobility Penalty (such as a Jiton-converted Clay Bullet), you replace it with Sand Coffin’s penalty, although any special rules regarding the status remain, and apply to the total penalty from Sabaku Kyu: a Clay Bullet with Sabaku Kyu could be removed with a grapple roll (removing the entire penalty with a high enough roll), while a Retsudotensho with Sabaku Kyu will have anyone in its effect retaining their full Sabaku Kyu-applied Immobility Penalty until they leave the area, not fading over time (at which point it ends immediately).
+If used with a Jutsu which already applies an Immobility Penalty (such as a Jiton-converted Clay Bullet), you need not pay its normal Chakra or Speed cost.
+Doing so replaces its normal Immobility penalty with Sand Coffin’s, although any special rules regarding the status effect itself remain, and apply to the total penalty from Sabaku Kyu: a Retsudotensho with Sabaku Kyu will have anyone in its effect retaining their full Sabaku Kyu-applied Immobility Penalty until they leave the area, not fading over time (at which point it ends immediately).

 #### --( Sabaku Sousou - Sand Burial )--
 Once a target is encased in enough Sand, it’s a simple, yet devastating, measure to utilize their control over Jiton to crush a person in much the same way they crush up rocks or dirt.